-Once you’re signed up for Bluehost, you’ll be prompted to set a password and confirm your email address.
-After this, you’ll land on the Bluehost welcome page.
+Once you’re signed up for Bluehost, you’ll be asked to set a password and confirm your email address.
+After this, you’ll be taken to the Bluehost welcome page.
 Before designing your website, you need to link your new domain name to your website, then enable a security certificate to protect your website visitors’ information and improve your site’s search engine rankings.

 Once those steps are complete, click “Log in to WordPress” to start designing your site.

-To customize your template, add your name and restaurant information, uploading your photos (or using our provided rights-free images), and if you like, making simple adjustments to the format and style of the site.
+To customize your template, add your name and restaurant information and upload your own or third-party rights-free photos.
+You can also make simple adjustments to the format and style of the site.
 Fit Web Themes: Restaurant Edition was designed to be as user-friendly as possible.
-Yet, it’s also highly customizable: You have full control over colors, fonts, and page formatting, all managed from the easy-to-use customization menu.
+Still, it’s highly customizable, meaning you have full control over colors, fonts, and page formatting, all customizable via an easy-to-use options menu.

 Design the header panel to your website.
-You have the option of uploading a logo, or simply entering your restaurant name as text (you’ll be able to adjust the font later.)
+You can upload a logo, or simply enter your restaurant name as text (you’ll be able to adjust the font later).
 Below that, input your street address and phone number.